Leather and Lace

 Remembering his apology to Miaka had given him an idea, and he had bowed respectfully to Taiitsukun while wishing her good health, good fortune and a safe trip back to her homeland.

 She'd looked pleased, and surprisingly this had made him feel better.
 As badly as the woman got on his nerves, seeing that warped but clearly approving smile of hers really had made him glad he hadn't left her with a bad impression.
 After all, she was about to drive off into the night, never to be seen or heard by him again, right?

 "I appreciate your courtesy, but this isn't goodbye!"
 His tormentor had declared, giving a dried-peas-rattling-in-a-can chortle at what had had to be his very stunned expression.
 "Did you think I could be dismissed as easily as that?
 You should know that our business is far from finished, Fang Boy!"

 There were several cop-style comebacks he could have used, and even more questions that he should have been asking- starting with where the hell she'd gotten all of her information on him- but his temper had gotten in the way of his wits.
 "Listen Granny, you don't know me well enough for nicknames!"

 At that, Taiitsukun had put on a stern expression, but there had been a glint in her eyes that made him suspect she was secretly still laughing at him.
 "Of course, you're quite right.
 I will be sure to refer to you by a proper name from now on."

-"Thanks."
-He had said, not entirely mollified.
-"I'd appreciate that."
+"Thanks," he'd said, not entirely mollified, "I'd appreciate that."

 The basset hound lines around her mouth had deepened with her smile.
-"You are very welcome, Kou Shun'u.
+"You are quite welcome, Kou Shun'u!
 I will, as you Americans say, 'catch you later'!"